Alex Burrows: Ottawa Senators (2017–2018)

 After Burrows was asked to waive his no-trade clause, on February 27, 2017, he was traded to the Ottawa Senators in exchange for Jonathan Dahlén.
 Ottawa immediately signed Burrows to a two-year contract extension.
 He made his debut for the Senators on March 2, 2017, scoring both goals in a 2–1 victory over the Colorado Avalanche.
 Burrows played 15 games in the 2017 playoffs before suffering an injury in Game 3 of the Eastern Conference finals on May 17, subsequently ending his season.
 His Ottawa Senators were eliminated in seven games by the eventual Stanley Cup champions Pittsburgh Penguins.

 On February 7, 2018, Burrows was suspended ten games for kneeing New Jersey Devils forward Taylor Hall in the head during a game on February 6, 2018.
 Burrows himself lamented on the incident: "Obviously, I messed up on that one.
 I let the emotions get the best of me."
 While serving the suspension, the Senators placed Burrows on waivers, but he went unclaimed by any of the NHL's other 30 teams.

 Burrows' first full season in Ottawa was a disappointment, with the forward recording six goals in 71 games.
 On June 27, 2018, the Senators placed Burrows on unconditional waivers for the purpose of a buyout.
 Since his contract was signed after he had turned age 35, his salary would still represent a full cap-hit for the team.

-Retirement and subsequent coaching (2018–present)
+Post-playing career

-On July 6, 2018, it was announced that Burrows had retired and that he would join the AHL's Laval Rocket as an assistant coach.
-On December 3, 2019, Burrows was inducted into the Vancouver Canucks Ring of Honour.
-On February 24, 2021, Burrows was named assistant coach of the NHL's Montreal Canadiens.
+On July 6, 2018, it was announced that Burrows had retired from active play and that he would join the Laval Rocket, the American Hockey League (AHL) affiliate of the Montreal Canadiens, as an assistant coach.
+On February 24, 2021, Burrows was appointed to assistant coach of the Canadiens.
+After three seasons behind the Canadiens' bench, Burrows transitioned into a player development role beginning in July 2024.